Marwa-ruwaithi/arabic-ai-text-detection_new/README.md

-# Arabic AI-Generated Text Detection, Big Data Pipeline
+# Arabic AI-Generated Text Detection

 ## Where Spark, Hadoop, and MapReduce are used